Ube Recipes

 Substitutions and Variations

-• Use honey or maple syrup instead of sugar
+• Swap sugar with honey or maple syrup

 Make Ahead Tips

-You can mix the ube base (ube + water + sugar + vanilla) ahead of time and keep it in the fridge for up to 2 days.
-Just stir before using.
+You can mix the ube milk ahead and store it in the fridge for up to 2 days.
+Just add ice and coffee when ready.

 Common Mistakes